mohyehia/learning-notes/aws/aws-cloud-practitioner.md

     - Amazon Lightsail (a service that enables you to run virtual private servers) offers 750 free hours of usage over a 30-day period.
 - **AWS pricing concepts**
   - AWS offers a range of cloud computing services with pay-as-you-go pricing:
-    - Pay for what you use
+    - Pay for what you use (on-demand)
       - For each service, you pay for exactly the amount of resources that you actually use, without requiring long-term contracts or complex licensing.
-    - Pay less when you reserve
+    - Pay less when you reserve (1-year or 3-year contract reservation)
       - Some services offer reservation options that provide a significant discount compared to On-Demand Instance pricing.
       - For example, suppose that your company is using Amazon EC2 instances for a workload that needs to run continuously.
       - You might choose to run this workload on Amazon EC2 Instance Savings Plans, because the plan allows you to save up to 72% over the equivalent On-Demand Instance capacity.